zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^3.5]: **Aristotle**: On Interpretation, Categories

     - For future reader, this work will be translated by Reeve in his [Aristotle Complete Works Volume 1](https://hackettpublishing.com/pdfs/ACW_Detailed_TOC_Book-1.pdf) which is the choice for all of our Aristotle works in the Reading plan
+    - The chosen edition has the translator from the *Complete Works* so I chose this edition to keep the consistency of translators, though getting the whole book might be expensive when you only need 2 minor work from it

+[^3.18]: **Freud** Works

+    - If you really have money to spare (and I mean it), then you can consider [The Revised Standard Edition of the Complete Psychological Works of Sigmund Freud](https://www.amazon.com/Revised-Standard-Complete-Psychological-Sigmund-ebook/dp/B0CYCZ7113)

 [^3.7]: **Euclid**: Elements